bowers-illinois-edu/bowershansen-CI-course/syllabus/2026/schedule.md

-Section 1: Genealogy of field and intro to potential outcomes Day 1: Ben and Jake; into to course, genealogy of field of causal inference, into to pot outs, different modes of inference
+Section 1: Genealogy of field and intro to potential outcomes Day 1: Tom and Jake; into to course, genealogy of field of causal inference, into to pot outs, different modes of inference

 Section 2: Estimation and inference in randomized experiments (Data application, Arceneaux, 2005) Day 2: Tom; Neymanian estimation and variance of Diff-in-Means estimator